Powerlearnproject/se-day1-assignment-Orevaoghene-Ekwa/README.md

 The development of programming languages like C and Fortran.
 The establishment of software engineering as a discipline in the 1960s.
 The advent of structured programming in the 1970s.
+The rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
 Requirement - Gathering and documenting user needs and system requirements.